Content on this page was generated by AI and has not been manually reviewed.

 Can I improve speed if my VPN slows down my streaming?

 Yes.
 Try a different server location, switch protocols to WireGuard-based, and ensure no other devices on the network are consuming bandwidth.
 Also check if the streaming service detects VPNs and switch to a server known to work with it.
-Ubiquiti edgerouter x openvpn server setup guide for remote access and site-to-site VPN on EdgeRouter X
+Vpn to access blocked sites for free 2026

 How does server load affect speed?